Energy Analytics

 Bryn Davies

 Bryn Davies is a Product Marketing Manager at Enverus.
 She has a technical background as a geologist and in product management.
-Bryn is from Calgary, Alberta, and earned her degrees at Queen’s University and the University of Edmonton.
+Bryn is from Calgary, Alberta, and earned her degrees at Queen’s University and the University of Alberta.

 Subscribe to the Enverus Blog